 One of the Core Values of the Barron Area School District states "Strength lies in people working together for a common goal."
 The Barron Area School District values the contributions of community members volunteering their time for students and staff to work toward our mission of ensuring all students reach their dreams while making a positive impact on the world.
 The time volunteers spend in schools enhances programs and is extremely gratifying for the person volunteering.
 In an effort to better match volunteers and program needs, we ask all volunteers to complete our volunteer forms located in the school office.
-Senior Citizens (at least 62 years of age) are encouraged to take part in our Senior Tax Exchange Program and will be allowed up to 80 hours of property tax credit.
+Senior Citizens are encouraged to take part in our STEP Program (Serving Together as Educational Partners).
+STEP Program volunteers can earn up to \$400 for volunteering in our schools and/or community.
+A volunteer application form must be completed 10 days prior to working with our children, and all volunteers must be approved by district administration.